FalafelBeingOrg/JuMeMaLiGit/JuMeMaLi/Exclusion Zone, The.md

 on exit encounter 3

-see a thicket of trees ahead even heavier than before. difficult terrain. half way thru one of the trees groans and attacks ent
+see a thicket of trees ahead even heavier than before. you hear a moaning coming as if from the wind. difficult terrain. half way thru one of the trees groans and attacks ent
 	hp 25
 	mod +2